 Unarguably, the safest-to-use IV medications are those arriving at the bedside unaltered in ready-to-administer (RTA) formulations, having been produced by manufacturers under FDA Current Good Manufacturing Practices (cGMP).

 However, due to limited RTA products, an increasing need for personalized dosing, drug shortages, and a stream of new drugs coming to the market, hospitals must prepare the majority of their IVs in-house.
 Pharmacies, whether producing batch or made-to-order items, must ensure that sterility is maintained and accuracy is achieved—that each finished product contains the correct volumes of the right ingredients (i.e., The drug.
 The whole drug.
 And nothing but the drug.
 So help me God).

 THRIV focuses on improving IV accuracy.

 The seminal study on the subject indicates that 9 percent, nearly one of ten IV preparations, may involve errors (the leading issue being wrong ingredients and/or volumes)—too many of which cause patient harm and death.

-Imagine if one in ten Amazon orders contained a wrong ingredient.
+Imagine if one in ten Amazon orders contained wrong products.
 Instead, the industry giant has an error rate below 00.1 percent and is still chasing more zeros, even though shipping the wrong book has yet to endanger a customer.

 THRIV champions the universal adoption and faithful utilization of IV workflow management systems (IV-WMS) in health-system pharmacies.
 Such systems are proven to increase IV accuracy—preventing error, avoiding injury, saving lives, and improving quality of care.